burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 A virtual function invoked from a constructor, or a destructor reflects that the object is partially constructed.

-## Override (from C++11)
+## Override Specification (from C++11)
-The **override specification** of a virtual function guarantees that you have not made any mistakes in the function signatures at the time of writing.
+The **override specification** ([cpp reference details](https://en.cppreference.com/w/cpp/language/override)) of a virtual function guarantees that you have not made any mistakes in the function signatures at the time of writing.
 It safeguards you and your team from forgetting to change any existing function overrides when the signature of the base class function changes.

 The use of override is optional, but being explicit allows the compiler to catch mistakes, such as misspellings of function names or slight differences between the type of virtual functions.